 A little education goes a long way when it comes to borrowing money.
 Indeed, those who know what to look for can potentially save big bucks on their next car loan, home mortgage, or personal loan.
-Money-wise consumers are also less likely to fall prey to predatory lenders.
+Money-wise consumers are also less likely to fall prey to predatory lenders which impose abusive fees that make it harder to repay what you owe

 “Consumers have to look out for themselves,” said Pamela Banks, senior policy counsel for the Consumers Union advocacy group, in an interview.
 “You should always comparison shop, but with loans that can be more difficult.
 You have to be sure you’re comparing apples to apples.”